fawmi/vue-google-maps/readme.md

 ## Still in development

 This repo is still in active development.
 Most of the components are already implemeted, but some important parts are still missing.
-Documentations are missing too.
+Documentations may not be fully upto date.

 ## Install